Travel bloggers are notorious for telling you not to plan. I know.

 Don’t worry, this guy wasn’t actually pushing the echidna — just using his hat to dissuade it from walking any further in that direction.

-Eventually, the echidna made its way off the road.
+Eventually, the animal made its way off the road.
 We bade the group farewell and carried on toward our day’s destination — our eyes opened just a bit wider now, in case any similarly reckless creatures wandered into our path.

 Similar to the dolphins at Monkey Mia, Kalbarri has a local pelican population that regularly stops by this spot and will take fish from volunteers.
 The demonstration is free to attend, but “gold coin” donations are encouraged (in Australia, that refers to a $1 or $2 coin).

-The pelican, it seemed, was not fooled.
+The pelican was not fooled.
 She shuffled back and forth a bit from the group to the beach, as if she wanted to fly off — yet she lingered.

-Not to totally contradict the theme of this post, but the travel blogger in me would be remiss if I didn’t give you at least a few words of planning advice.
+Not to totally contradict the theme of this post, but the travel blogger in me would be remiss if I didn’t give you at least a few words of advice.
 If you’re doing a road trip along Australia’s west coast, here are a few things you should plan on doing.

 • Stock up on food and supplies before leaving Perth, especially if you’ll be camping or otherwise cooking for yourself.
 Perth is one of the most isolated cities in the world; while you’ll pass through small towns during your trip, they’ll have much smaller supermarkets with much skimpier selections — and at much higher prices.

 • If you’re driving, make sure you always know how far it is to the next fuel station.
 Towns in WA are set hundreds of kilometers apart.
 Don’t ever skip a chance to fuel up without being certain you can make it to the next one.